 The weeds need to be removed and the holes filled to prevent more weeds appearing.

-For a more detailed account on how to go about this, please read my article on How to Repair Asphalt – Weeds:
+For a more detailed account on how to go about this, please read my article on How to Remove Weeds & Repair an Asphalt Driveway or Path:

 Cracks and holes can appear, as the driveway settles with age.
 Old weeds that have since died off can leave cracks and holes.
 Roots can cause the tarmac surface to expand and crack.